Author: Yashar Huseynli

 The Republic of Azerbaijan is located at the crossroads where historical routes and ancient cultures in and through the Caucasus intersect.

-The Republic of Azerbaijan – the first secular parliamentary republic of the East - was proclaimed as an independent state on 28 May 1918 and existed for two years.
-Azerbaijan then fell under Soviet rule for more than 70 years.
+The Azerbaijan Democratic Republic – the first secular parliamentary republic of the East - was proclaimed as an independent state on 28 May 1918 and existed for almost two years.
+The Northern Azerbaijan then fell under Soviet rule for more than 70 years.
 Official politics, through both direct and more indirect ideological instruments, aimed to gradually "sovietise" the country's national identity, culture and the arts.
 The alphabet used in Azerbaijan was changed twice during this time: in 1929 from Arabic to Latin and again in 1939 from Latin to Cyrillic.
-This instability made it difficult for young people and researchers to study their cultural heritage.
+This instability made it difficult for people and researchers to study and transmit the intellectual and cultural heritage.

 On a more positive note, efforts were made to ensure universal literacy and to broaden participation in the arts and culture.
 "Art to the masses" was not merely rhetoric, but also a guideline for action.
 Culture was wholly financed by the state.
 As a Soviet Republic, however, the arts were ideologically streamlined.
 The first signs of individualism and rejection of the principles of socialist realism became visible at the end of the 1950s and the beginning of the 1960s.
 Since that period, the arts have gradually emancipated themselves from state control.
 In some sectors, this process was more intense than in others, but it resulted in a powerful surge of national awareness around the middle of the 1980s.